CollaboRateMgmt/CollaboRate/README.md

      - Able to use the Internet to search for information
      - Willing to learn 'domain stuff' mentioned in the task.
 You only need to learn to the extent needed to break down the task into two subtasks.

 5. **Superior intellectual property security.** This solution applies to commercial (closed-source) software development.
 Security increases with crowd size!
-The SPOCs will not share the codebase with the crowd members.
+The SPOCs will share neither the codebase nor the task tracking system with the crowd members.
 A crowd member once assigned a task cannot refuse it.
 Otherwise, the financial penalties for an incomplete task apply.
 The tool's instructions warn crowd members to keep task details to themselves.
 You configure the task tracking system so that tasks are not public.
 Tasks will be visible only to the task creator, the task assignee and the SPOCs.
 No crowd member can see all the tasks, pseudocode and code.
 So you get superior intellectual property security.

    What if you want to keep the project's goal a secret?
 For this, do work breakdown yourself to a particular level.
 Ensure that crowdsourced tasks do not give an understanding of the project goal.
 But the crowd may like to work on projects that have open and noble goals.

-   In case of *extra* rewards based on royalty, issues of trust may arise.
-You must resolve them as follows:
+In case of *extra* rewards based on royalty, a small security challenge arises.
+Please see [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Security-v-s-Transparency-in-case-of-Royalty-Incentives-for-Closed-Source-Software-Development) for more details.
-   - You must provide transparency on the total number of microtasks and who did how many.
-   - Crowd members might suspect that fake tasks/microtasks exist to change royalty percentages.
-You must define a way to resolve this suspicion.
-You need to balance information disclosure with intellectual property security.
-You can provide limited information such as tasks summaries.
-Or, you can provide full information to an investigative third party.
-We will later provide detailed solutions for this scenario.

 # Software Testing, Maintenance and Customer Support